garrandall/popular-music-data/tracks/shoop-salt-n-pepa.md

   start_date: '1994-03-26'
 ---
 (Hey yeah, I wanna shoop baby!)
-Ooh, how you doing baby?
+Oh, how you doing baby?
 No, not you, you, the bow-legged one, yeah
 What’s your name?
 Damn baby, that sounds sexy